voteliquid/blog/_posts/2017-04-08-liquid-privacy.md

 DAN:
-Either side can stop the delegation without the other finding out.
+Either side can stop the proxying without the other finding out.

 MATT: